Organization Ideas For Setting Up a Homeschool in Your Home

 Here are some pics of the resource centers that we created last year for the boys.

-They are also great for keeping distractions to a minimum and helps when trying to section off a smaller homeschool room.
+They are also great for keeping distractions to a minimum and help when trying to section off a smaller homeschool room.

 More Suggestions for No-Room Homeschools